citycoins/governance/ccips/ccip-025/ccip-025-extend-direct-execute-sunset-period-3.md

 This CCIP intends to:

 - implement the CCIP-015[^6] voting mechanism as part of a DAO proposal
-- extend the sunset period by an additional 25,920 Stacks blocks, ending at Stacks block 199,668
+- extend the sunset period by an additional 103,680 Stacks blocks (approx 2 years)
+- the new sunset period would end Stacks tenure block 277,428

+> [!NOTE] Please note that after the Nakamoto release the changes to block speed do not affect this contract since it is already deployed.
+The `block-height` parameter in the contract will follow the Stacks `tenure-height` value, which maintains the same block speed 1:1 with Bitcoin blocks.

 ## Specification

-The proposal will call `set-sunset-block` in ccd001-direct-execute[^1] with the value of `199668`.
+The proposal will call `set-sunset-block` in ccd001-direct-execute[^1] with the value of `277428`.

 ### Proposal Voting